Davidyz/VectorCode/docs/neovim/README.md

   prompts = {
     Explain = {
-      prompt = "Explain the following code in detail:\n$input", context = {"selection", "vectorcode"}, -- Add vectorcode to the context },
+      prompt = "Explain the following code in detail:\n$input", context = { "selection", "vectorcode" }, -- Add vectorcode to the context },
     -- Other prompts...
-  }
+  },
 })
 ```